Hello! My name is Jill Pelto

 I am an Artist and a Science Communicator.

 My work focuses on communicating human-environment connections.
 I incorporate scientific data directly into my paintings to engage broad audiences using climate and conservation graphs.
 I’m passionate about outreach and collaboration, and I work with students and adults around the country in creating their own data-art.
+I’m also the Art Director of the North Cascade Glacier Climate Project, which I co-lead with my dad, Science Director Dr. Mauri Pelto.

-I am 31 and currently based in Bellingham, Washington.
+I am 33 and currently based in Bellingham, Washington.
 I grew up in Massachusetts, lived in Maine for a decade, and New Mexico briefly.

 I completed a Masters of Science in August 2018, which focused on studying the sensitivity of the Antarctic Ice Sheet to changes in our Earth-Climate system.
 I underwent this degree at the University of Maine, where I also completed B.A. degrees in Studio Art and Earth Science.
 I have conducted research on the mountain glaciers of Washington and British Columbia, in the Dry Valleys and Transantarctic Mountains of Antarctica, in the Falkland Islands, and in New Zealand.